learn-co-curriculum/instant-datascience/README.md

 * Place each of the words on a separate index card
 * Mark a region for a pile of each unique word
-* Then, go list of index cards one by one
+* Then, go through the list of index cards one by one
-* And for each index card, find it's pile and increase the size of it's related pile by one
+* For each index card, find its pile and increase the size of its related pile by one

 ![index cards](./index-cards.png)